bioinformatics-ca/EPI_2021/module4_lab.md

 <img src="https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_GREAT_go_biological_process.png" alt="Region" width="750" />

+Bonus question: Why is your result slightly different from the screenshot?

 ### Go back to your HOMER results

 * Is the job done?
 If it is completed, you can bring back HOMER results to your laptop for visualiztion. **From your laptop**, use the scp command or WinSCP to bring back the results folder.